 Going boldly with bold color, furnishings in unique form and placement, and pattern play perfection are design and decor treatments that will have people talking.

 Black, white and basic.
 Or is it?
 Twenty odd years ago a major grocery chain in our area introduced a line of generic brand products packaged in no-frill black and white packaging.
 I mean this packaging was straightforward and to the point with white being the predominate color choice accompanied by plain text black lettering.

 One would think the plain, ordinary, lackluster, non-descriptive packaging would have faded into shelf obscurity, but not in this case.
 The complete opposite effect took place, and the basic packaging stood out above all the others.

 I can only venture a guess, but I think as eye catching as colorful and bold packaging can be, it served as a frame to draw the eye and attention to the generic brand and away from all others.

 Visually commanding focal points are not decoratively exclusive to interior design and home decor accents.
 The generic brand packaging successfully caught the eye in spite of the basic branding.
 Less is more proved brilliant in this case.
 Connecting the dots to decorating yet?

 It is amazing how many brands utilize the color combination green and blue in product packaging.
 I’m beginning to catch on to the genius behind this clever marketing choice.
 It’s hard to deny the power of this color combination and the association of it to the calm and cool coastal waters of Any Beach, USA.
 From sea to salad, tranquility sells, sales and sails!

-So the next time you are shopping, remember this decorating exercise in brand recognition and interior decorating ideas association and my mantra- inspiration is everywhere!
+The next time you are shopping, searching and sourcing, remember this decorating exercise in brand recognition and interior decorating ideas association.
+Inspiration is everywhere!